-Who doesn’t want to go back to the past to uncover mysteries, try to change History’s terrible facts, fix some personal problems and, why not, buy that lottery ticket we just learned was drawn yesterday?
+Who does not want to go back to the past to uncover mysteries, try to change History’s terrible facts, fix some personal problems and, why not, buy that lottery ticket we just learned drawn yesterday?

-I also would like to swindle the Time, but I recognize there are two problems, one really big and another very small.
+I also would like to swindle the Time, but I recognize there are two problems, one huge and another very small.

-Again, still assuming I am able to get over these problems, who would believe I really did such an odyssey?
+Again, still assuming I could get over these problems, who would believe I honestly went through such an odyssey?
 To prove it, I would have to bring something back.
 Pictures, who believes in pictures these days with all the manipulation tricks?

 Comes in the little problem I mentioned in the beginning: in fact, a butterfly.
 I am talking about The Butterfly Effect or The Chaos Theory by Edward Lorenz, a meteorologist saying, in 1961, “Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?”.
 Ray Bradbury built a clever situation in his science fiction short story named A Sound of Thunder, in which he explained why you should not change the past, once known the future, because the consequences could be disastrous.

-Undoubtedly, this rosary of roadblocks made me leave the idea of time traveling aside, but left me an interesting thought though: to take pictures of the past, just like when an old picture is found in a forgotten box.
-As far as I know, photos don’t “wear out” the subjects being photographed, which means I wouldn’t be altering anything back there.
-Being a photographer and a writer, I would always have fertile and fresh material for all occasions.
+Undoubtedly, this rosary of roadblocks made me leave the idea of time traveling aside but left me an interesting thought though: to take pictures of the past, just like finding an old picture in a forgotten box.
+As far as I know, photos do not “wear out” the subjects being photographed, which means I would not be altering anything back there.
+Being a photographer and a writer, I would always have rich and fresh material for all occasions.
 I would easily guarantee success, fame and money, as long as I would keep my mouth shut and would be discrete in not publishing anything notoriously known.

-However, how to take a picture from the past without going there?
+However, how to take a picture of the past without going there?

 I started my work.
 A picture from Japan at the beginning of the last century became a photography article with moderate repercussion.
 Another, taken in one of the Columbus’ ships, got a writing make-up impressing a few critics.
-Slowly, my success built up and my official explanation to all was “my imagination and a lot of skills in Photoshop”.
+Slowly, my success built up and my official explanation to all was “my imagination and many skills in Photoshop.”
 Some critics even doubted my overpowered creativity, but nobody was able to prove anything as I meticulously took the precaution of not publishing anything relevant to any living beings.

 One day, I decided to find out who was the mysterious woman called Babushka Lady shown in some pictures during Kennedy’s assassination in Dallas.
 I set my chronovisor to face her and shot some pictures.
 What I saw rendered me frightened.
-She was not known to me, but contrary to the general belief, she was not taking any pictures; rather, she was talking on a very modern walkie-talkie with a clear marking from a current vendor, which meant she was… a passenger of time!
-I took several pictures in sequence, like a movie, and noticed she was saying “Now!” in two distinct moments, exactly before each shot hitting Kennedy.
-Therefore, she was guiding whoever was or were the shooters from the distance.
+She was not known to me, but, contrary to the general belief, she was not taking any pictures; instead, she was talking on a modern walkie-talkie with markings from a current vendor, which meant she was… a passenger of time!
+I took several pictures in sequence, like a movie, and noticed she was saying “Now!” in two distinct moments, precisely before each shot hitting Kennedy.
+Therefore, she was guiding whoever was or were the shooters from a distance.

 I published a long and convoluted invention about it, hitting a big success, so much that the conspiracy theories about Kennedy’s assassination raised substantially in volume.
 I enjoyed people theorizing and talking this and that about it until I got a visit from a couple in their middle ages, whose woman I recognized being the one on the pictures.
 I was frozen to death!
 They were very brief in their words, not giving me much time to think.

-“Live everybody, we were also enjoying your articles.
+“Like everybody, we were also enjoying your articles.
 We knew they were too good to be true and decided to investigate your tricks.
 We stayed silent and let you work as your publications were opening some doors for us too.
-However, with Kennedy, you went too far and we don’t want you eventually changing History.
-You are about to kill the Butterfly, Writer; you have no idea how serious this thing is and you will not be able to handle this wave in the future.
+However, with Kennedy, you went too far, and we do not want you eventually changing History.
+You are about to kill the Butterfly, Writer; you have no idea how serious this thing is, and you will not be able to handle this wave in the future.
 To avoid unpleasant annoyances to everybody, we offer you the chance to go back to Paris, in 1847, get acquainted with a young writer called Jules Gabriel Verne and enrich his ideas about the future as distant dreams.
 Our team there will help you to settle down without changing anything there”.

 They paused for a moment looking at me.
-I didn’t move a muscle.
+I did not move a muscle.

 “One more piece of information before you take the decision: we know the past in all its details; therefore, we can anticipate, with a very high degree of precision, how future is going to be; by changing the present, without affecting the past, we can shape the future.
-That’s exactly what happened to Kennedy: our people at the time foresaw he was unconsciously concocting something of terrible consequences and decided to talk to him, just like we are talking to you now.
-Unfortunately, he was convinced he was the future.
-Long story short, given the complexity of the operation, we had to help the guys there and the rest is just History.
-Are you coming with us?”.
+The Kennedy episode was a perfect example: our people at the time foresaw he was unconsciously concocting something of terrible consequences and decided to talk to him, the same way we are talking to you now.
+Unfortunately, to himself, he thought he was the future and did not want to listen to us.
+Long story short, we had to take action to avoid the worst and, given the complexity of the operation, we had to go back in time and help the guys there to perform a clean operation.
+The rest is just History.”

 Facing such convincing arguments, what would have you done?